Klumz/comp150-cpd/README.md

 -- Week 5 --
 This week I was faced with a challenge of deciding a research question for my agile essay and preparing a presentation about it.
 I had a few vague ideas regarding that, although it was later revealed that I needed to construct a more specific question.
 Eventually, I decided to present my essay slides privately to my tutor, as I am generally not confident with presenting in front of other people, mostly due to my speaking/oral skills since English isn't exactly my native language.
 Despite all this, I eventually managed to construct a more specific question with help from my tutor for my agile essay.
 I will also practice my presentation skills more in order for me to improve both my confidence and oral skills.

+-- Week 8 --
+As time moves forward, the closer our first definite deadline approaches - which is next week, actually.